benz0li/ghc-musl/README.md

 ## Prerequisites

-This projects requires an installation of docker.
+This project requires an installation of docker.

 ## Install